defold/doc/docs/en/manuals/flash.md

 ![collection](images/flash/collection.png)

-For more advanced uses, the [collection proxy](/manuals/collection-proxy/) component allows you to load and unload root collections.
-In contrast to the collection factory mentioned previously, this would be useful for scenarios such as loading new game levels, mini games, or cutscenes.
+In some cases, you want to load a completely new game world.
+The [collection proxy](/manuals/collection-proxy/) component allows you to create a new game world based on the contents of a collection file.
+This would be useful for scenarios such as loading new game levels, mini games, or cutscenes.

-## Flash---timeline
+## Flash—timeline

 The Flash timeline is primarily used for animation, using various frame by frame techniques or shape/motion tweens.
 The overall FPS (frames per second) setting of the project defines the length of time a frame is displayed.
 Advanced users can modify the overall FPS of the game, or even that of individual movie clips.